 Taking a new screenshot for one device won't update the screenshots across all devices.
 To update the screenshots of other devices, first select the relevant device type using the device selector on the right-hand side when viewing a heatmap (e.g. desktop, tablet, mobile).
 Then repeat the Update screenshot steps listed above for the device you've currently selected when viewing your heatmap.

 What if my screenshot still doesn't look right?

 If your screenshot still doesn't seem right, several things might be causing the issue.
 Screenshot issues can include having no styling or CSS applied, a screenshot that is cut off at the bottom, missing elements and white space, or mobile elements showing on a desktop screenshot.

 To help resolve these issues, see our Heatmap Screenshot Troubleshooting article.
 We also suggest checking our Heatmap Limitations article in case your site falls under one of the Heatmap limitations.

-What if I don't see the "Take screenshot" button?
+What if I don't see the 'Take new screenshot' button?

 If you're attempting to use the in-app screenshot re-taker tool but you don't see the button to capture the new screenshot, there are a few possible causes: